Nicaraguan cuisine: Main staples

 Corn is a staple food in Nicaragua.

 As in many other Latin American countries, corn is a staple.
 It is used in many widely consumed dishes such as nacatamal and indio viejo.
 Corn is not only used in food; it is also an ingredient for drinks such as pinolillo and chicha as well as in sweets and desserts.
 Other staples are rice and beans.
 Rice is eaten when corn is not, and beans are consumed as a cheap protein by the majority of Nicaraguans.
 It is common for rice and beans to be eaten as a breakfast dish.
 There are many meals including these two staples; one popular dish, gallo pinto, is often served as lunch, sometimes with eggs.
 Nicaraguans do not limit their diet solely to corn, rice, and beans.
 Many Nicaraguans have small gardens of their own full of vegetables and sometimes incorporate flowers into their meals.

 Commonly used ingredients are peanuts, cabbage (shredded in vinegar, this is called "ensalada" and served as a side dish, sometimes with carrots and beets added), carrots, beets, butternut squash, plantains, bananas, fresh ginger, onion, potato, peppers, jocote, grosella, mimbro, mango, papaya, tamarind, pipian, apples, avocado, yuca, and quequisque.
-Herbs such as cilantro, oregano, and achiote are also used in cooking.
+Herbs such as culantro, oregano, and achiote are also used in cooking.